spamhaus/rspamd-dqs/README.md

 - `README.md`.
 This is just a pointer to this document.
 - `Changelog.md`.
 The changes log file.
 - `hbltest.sh`.
-A script that helps you know if your DQS key is HBL enabled.
+A script that helps you know if your Blocklists via DNS Query key is HBL enabled.
 - `1.9`.
 Directory that contains config files for Rspamd 1.9.1+ (unsupported)
 - `1.9/rbl.conf`.
 This file contains lookup redefinitions for the IP-based lists.
 - `1.9/surbl.conf`.
 This file contains lookup redefinitions for the domain-based lists.